brianmhess/cassandra-loader/README.md

 Usage: -f <filename> -host <ipaddress> -schema <schema> [OPTIONS]
 OPTIONS:
-  -delim <delimiter>             Delimiter to use [,] -delmInQuotes true             Set to 'true' if delimiter can be inside quoted fields [false] -dateFormat <dateFormatString> Date format [default for Locale.ENGLISH] -nullString <nullString>       String that signifies NULL [none] -skipRows <skipRows>           Number of rows to skip [0]
+  -delim <delimiter>             Delimiter to use [,] -delimInQuotes true            Set to 'true' if delimiter can be inside quoted fields [false] -dateFormat <dateFormatString> Date format [default for Locale.ENGLISH] -nullString <nullString>       String that signifies NULL [none] -skipRows <skipRows>           Number of rows to skip [0]